Theeya Velai Seiyyanum Kumaru: Critical reception

 S. Saraswathi of Rediff.com wrote, "Theeya Velai Seyyanum Kumaru fails on many counts, the primary being the lead actors and their lackluster performance, the film is still quite boring and predictable".
 Vivek Ramanathan of In.com wrote, "Overall, TVSK is an average rom-com with few good laughs".
 Baradwaj Rangan wrote for The Hindu, "Theeya Velai Seiyyanum Kumaru at least has better one-liners, borderline surreal non sequiturs — and all of them are entrusted with RJ Balaji...Santhanam, in comparison, comes off a tad stale, with his now-patented mix of alliteration and rhyme."
+Sify wrote, "TVSK is quite funny, to be honest not too complicated and indulgent.
+This engaging rom-com is sharply written, avoids cliches and the interesting twists are truly funny and entertaining.
+The pace is fast and the jokes come at furious speed".

-In regards to the Telugu version, The Hindu wrote that "Something Something oscillates between being hilarious to ridiculous, backed by good performances by Siddharth, Hansika and Brahmanandam".
+In regards to the Telugu version, Sangeetha Devi Dundoo of The Hindu wrote that "Something Something oscillates between being hilarious to ridiculous, backed by good performances by Siddharth, Hansika and Brahmanandam".
 Idlebrain.com gave a review of rating 3/5 stating "Something Something is a romantic comedy that features Brahmanandam in a full length character.
 It is one of those films in which the character suits Siddharth very well.
 The scenes and thread featuring Brahmanandam is the lifeline of the movie.
 On a whole, Something Something works because of Brahmanandam."